William Lethbridge

 William Lethbridge (1825–1901) was a lawyer in England.
-When bookseller W H Smith owner William Henry Smith II decided to become involved in politics in 1864, he enlisted Lethbridge as a managing partner.
+When bookseller W H Smith owner William Henry Smith II decided to become involved in politics in 1864, he enlisted Lethbridge as a managing partner of WH Smith.
 He sat for a portrait by Frederick Sandys (1829-1904) in 1882 (see illustration).

 Lethbridge was the first president of North Western Coal and Navigation Company, a mining company based out of Lethbridge, Alberta, in 1882.
-The city of Lethbridge was named after him by Alexander Tilloch Galt in an effort to convince him to invest in the new company.
+The city of Lethbridge was named after him, by Alexander Tilloch Galt in an effort to convince him to invest in the new company.
 However, Lethbridge never went to Canada.